nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Loader-Addons-&-DSM-Extensions.md

 * **surveillancepatch**: Patch Surveillance Station on all non DVA Models (Feed will reload every hour, needed to bypass security in dsm)

 `We need another Bootvolume because of DSM can't boot from NVMe.`

+`To remove an Addon or Extension you need to deselect it in List, rebuild Loader and select "Force Reinstall DSM" in Grub`